zDestinate/DigitRecognition/README.md

-# DigitRecognition
+# Digit Recognition
-Using tensorflow to recognize digits
+Using tensorflow to recognize digits<br>
+This a small project for academic